decasteljau/waapi-text-to-speech/readme.md

 # Hello Wwise - Typescript Sample
 ## Overview

-This samples demonstrates how to connect to Wwise with the Wwise Authoring API (WAAPI) using Typescript, async/await and Node.js.
-Clone this project to quickly bootstrap your WAAPI projects.
+This samples demonstrates how to generate WAV files from a text-to-speech from Wwise directly.

 ## Requirements